How to Use Conveyors to Increase Warehouse Ergonomics

 Conveyor supports are adjustable, but usually can’t be adjusted easily on the fly, so it’s important to set your height so that it minimizes bending over to access the load.

 Let’s talk about knuckle heights.
-The vertical distance from the floor to the center of the operator’s hands should be where the load ideally located.
+Ideally, the load should sit at the vertical distance from the floor to the center of the operator’s hands.
 On average, this is about 30″, which is why the most common conveyor supports (when added to bed heights) are around this height.
 However, given that it’s easy to have more than a foot of height difference between workers, there isn’t any clear solution.

 Some options with knuckle heights: